piotrhabecki/CompareCalendarApp/README.md

 The application is created with React and styled with Tailwindcss.

-This is the weather app you need.
-It's only for showcase purposes.
+This app it's only for showcase purposes.

 ## Live demo and manual
 <div align="center">